komuw/sewer/docs/UnifiedProvider.md

 ## DNS and HTTP challenges unified

-*DRAFT VERSION*  May 31st 2020 - prop_delay added.
-Was: file name changed; stub challenge-specific bases added.
+_Still very drafty, but it's slowly getting better._

+### Dedication

 It is indisputable that this is, in the first instance, Alec Troemel's fault, since he added support for http-01 challenges.
 Also indisputable is that the many changes to both code and overall design made in the process of unifying the two types of challenges, while influenced by Alec's code and our discussions, are entirely my fault.
 Alec cannot be blamed for my choices!

+### A few words about words

-_Because the word "provider" is so overloaded, I'm going to refer to the service-specific implementations as "drivers", except when I forget, or overlooked an old usage.
+Because the word "provider" is so overloaded, I'm going to refer to the service-specific implementations as "drivers", except when I forget, or missed changing an old use.
 "Provider" is still used in the class names.
-And then there are the "service providers", viz., DNS services or web hosts, etc._
+And then there are the "service providers", viz., DNS services or web hosts, etc.

+### Overview (tl;dr)

 `ProviderBase` described here defines the interface the ACME engine uses with new-model drivers (all http-01 drivers, as there are no old ones).
-New drivers should inherit from the `DNSProviderBase` or `HTTPProviderBase` classes in auth.py.
-At this time the only functioanlity these add is setting up the `chal_types` parameter, and for DNS collecting the not yet implemented `alias` parameter.
+New drivers normally should inherit from the `DNSProviderBase` or `HTTPProviderBase` classes in auth.py.  _(for those who watched the unification, no, this isn't really dividing them back up - they still have the identical interface defined in `ProviderBase`.
+But there are unavoidable implementation differences, and once `DNSProviderBase` was added to anchor the aliasing suport, it just seemed prudent to put `HTTPProviderBase` there as a hedge against future need.)_

-> For the alias feature, there are several moving parts, some optional.
-I would like to support checking that the CNAMEs are provisioned.
-Currently that requires adding a dependency (probably dnspython?), but that may be necessary anyway for implementing unpropagated.
-The ~~engine~~ `DNSProviderBase` class can compose the names for the CNAME record as well as the alias record, and if doing the full checking it may need to do so, so I ~~am considering~~ have added `DNSProviderBase` with an optional `alias` parameter and simple methods to turn a challenge's domain into the fqdn of the CNAME (if there is one) and the target where the challenge response will be placed.
-Brand new and subject to change...

-> Also just added `HTTPProviderBase` which hasn't acquired any interesting features yet, and may never do so, but it seems a tiny cost to prevent the disruption its absence could result in at some later date.

-All the existing DNS drivers were written to the legacy interface, and are supported through a shim class in dns_providers.common, `BaseDns`.
-These legacy implementations will, hopefully, be migrated to the new-model interface.
-The assistance of the authors and/or current users of each driver will be needed!
+sewer has support for [aliasing](docs/Aliasing), though drivers need to be created (or modified) to support it at this time.

 ### ProviderBase interface for ACME engine